config0-hub/do/stacks/_config0_configs/do_ssh_upload/_documentation/README.md

 **Description**

-  - The stack uploads existing ssh_key to digitalocean.
+  - This stack uploads an existing SSH key to DigitalOcean.

+**Infrastructure**

+  - This stack assumes that the public key of the SSH key is located in the Config0 resources database, which will be uploaded to DigitalOcean.

 **Required**